 Power ON the system and see if the error is fixed.

 If you’re unable to fix the error by resetting BIOS, boot your system in safe mode with networking to try the methods that follow.
-These methods help to fix minor issues with hard drive due to which you may have encountered the hard disk 3F1 error.
+These methods help to fix minor issues with the hard drive due to which you may have encountered the hard disk 3F1 error.

 Additional Reading: Data Recovery from Unbootable PC